Nick-Phaita/Strathmore-University-Summer-School-on-Digital-Technologies/README.md

 - Write scripts (any language) is good enough

-Clone the repository to your prefered location. eg. Desktop
+## Clone the repository to your preferred location. eg. Desktop

     https://github.com/HumpreyDev/Strathmore-University-Summer-School-on-Digital-Technologies